 - a) Nodes representing specialized pieces of hardware can be represented by specialized symbols, as we shall see shortly. - b) Nodes are connected by associations, representing the flow of information back and forth between them. - c) We may also explicitly show the network which allows the nodes to communicate, if they communicate via a general-purpose network rather than via dedicated hard-wired connections. - d) Note that, in contrast to other diagrams we have drawn, in a Deployment diagram the symbols represent hardware not software.
-(The software is deployed on one or more processors, depicted by node symbols.) - 2.
-Deployment diagrams can be used to depict several different types of systems: - a) Embedded Systems - (1)An embedded system is one in which a computer is embedded in some piece of physical equipment to control it (e.g. a home appliance, a car, or a chemical plant) - (2)The following example appears in the UML User Manual (page 412, depicting an embedded system controlling an autonomous robot b) Client/Server Systems - which we will discuss more fully shortly c) Fully-Distributed Systems
+(The software is deployed on one or more processors, depicted by node symbols.) - e) The ecommerce example we just looked at my have the following deployment structure.